zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Note that the constants of proportionality are different in comparison to the electric Green tensor:
+Note that the constants of proportionality are different in comparison to the electric tensor:

 $$ \tag{12.20}
     k^{-3} \mathcal{G_{mn}}